zmuda44/travel-blog/README.md

-changed backend to mongoose from GraphQL changed dream trip definition from no date to a separate option added additional error checking for blank trip location fields.
+changed backend to mongoose from GraphQL changed dream trip definition from no date to a separate option added additional error checking for blank trip location fields. added way to view other users added follow and unfollow functionality. followed users are displayed on the user's profile

 See below for original features of collaborative project: